Lewis William Walt: Post-World War II

-Assigned to Camp Pendleton in January 1947, Lieutenant Colonel Walt served as assistant chief of staff, G-3, 3rd Marine Brigade, and then as G-3, 1st Marine Division.
+Assigned to Camp Pendleton in January 1947, he served as assistant chief of staff, G-3, 3rd Marine Brigade, and then as G-3, 1st Marine Division.
 In November 1947, he assumed duty as operations and training officer, 1st Provisional Marine Brigade on Guam, and later served as Chief of Staff of that organization from February to April 1949.
 Returning to Marine Corps Schools, Quantico, in May 1949, he saw duty as a battalion commander with the Special Training Regiment; and in September, he entered the Amphibious Warfare School, Senior Course.
 On completing the course in June 1950, he remained at Marine Corps Schools to serve as chief of Tactics Section, S-3, and finally, executive officer, The Basic School.
 He was promoted to colonel in November 1951.